khakhalin/notes/keywords/dropout.md

 # Refs

 Original paper by Hinton (21k citations):
 Srivastava, N., Hinton, G., Krizhevsky, A., Sutskever, I., & Salakhutdinov, R. (2014).
 Dropout: a simple way to prevent neural networks from overfitting.
-The journal of machine learning research, 15(1), 1929-1958.
+The journal of machine learning research, 15(1), 1929-1958. https://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf
+* Interestingly, claims, among other things, that the motivation for dropout comes from sexual selection in evolution (experimenting with combinations without committing too strongly to any of them)

 Hahn, S., & Choi, H. (2020).
 Understanding dropout as an optimization trick.
 Neurocomputing. https://www.sciencedirect.com/science/article/abs/pii/S0925231220302575